tranhelen/tranhelen/_posts/2019-04-20-notetakingandaccountability.md

 If you don't write it down, you will justify putting in less effort because you're not in the mood.
 You will forget or you will even outright lie to yourself and say you did better than last time.

-The brain is powerful and it's not really into exerting itself beyond its perceived boundaries.
+The brain is powerful and it's not into exerting itself beyond its perceived boundaries.

 <hr class="--small" />